SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 One thing to note is we will call the router `PhotosRouter` instead of app like we did in `server.js`.

-To store images, we need to tell Multer where to store them - this code comes from the Multer docs in case you are wondering.
+To store images, we need to tell Multer where to store them(and then we want to specify the destinantion in in /public/images.
+We also don't wanna allow photos to be uploaded that don't meet our criteria) - this code comes from the Multer docs in case you are wondering.

 [Mutler npm page - https://www.npmjs.com/package/multer](https://www.npmjs.com/package/multer)